Approximation and estimation of scale functions for spectrally negative Levy processes: Introduction

-For the first step, we can find an explicit representation for some simple cases, like a compound Poisson processes; see. e.g., Hubalek and Kyprianou \cite{hk04}.
+We can find an explicit representation for some simple cases, like a compound Poisson processes; see. e.g., Hubalek and Kyprianou \cite{hk04}.
 However, obtaining a general representation via the Laplace transform is generally challenging because the Laplace inversion is too difficult to implement.
 Therefore, attempts are made to get an approximate representation.
-For instance, Egami and Yamazaki \cite{ey10} construct an approximate sequence of $q$-scale functions using the one of a compound Poisson-type L\'evy process with phase-type jumps, which consist of dense family in a class of spectrally negative L\'evy processes.
-Xie {\it et al.} \cite{xcz24} focused on a specific probabilistic representation of the $q$-scale function and provided an approximation formula using Laguerre series expansion.
+The earliest work on an approximation of scale functions would be due to Egami and Yamazaki \cite{ey14}, who construct an approximate sequence of $q$-scale functions using one of a compound Poisson-type L\'evy process with phase-type jumps, which consist of a dense family in a class of spectrally negative L\'evy processes.
+Landrault and Willmot \cite{lw20} proposed an asymptotic expansion for Wiener-Poisson risk models by inverting the Laplace transform of scale functions and investigating some examples where explicit expansions are obtained.
+Behme {\it et al.} \cite{b23} extends their results to more general L\'evy processes with infinite jumps.
+Moreover, Xie {\it et al.} \cite{xcz24} focused on a specific probabilistic representation of the $q$-scale function and provided an approximation formula using Laguerre series expansion.
+See also Mart\'in-Gonz\'alez {\it et al.} \cite{m24} for alternative expansion, and Surya \cite{su07} for numerical methods, among others.

+Thus, there are many discussions on the approximation of scale functions, but statistical inference has yet to be discussed, to the best of our knowledge.
+Our paper's novelty is that it gives a new series approximation of the $q$-scale function and a data-based statistical estimation of the scale function.
+Among these, we are particularly concerned with problems in insurance actuarial practice.
+In modern actuarial practice, it is standard to use the spectrally negative L\'evy process $X=(X_t)_{t\ge 0}$ for the surplus or asset processes of insurance companies, and certain discrete observations of $X$ are available as real data; see Section \ref{sec:sampling}.
+However, it is usually unclear from the data which L\'evy process these data follow.
+We therefore propose a method for estimating scale functions without specifying a specific model of $X$, by using a nonparametric method for estimating quantities associated with the L\'evy measure.}

-In our work, we introduce a new approximation formula.
+We must take two steps to identify the $q$-scale function in practice.
+First, we introduce a new approximation formula.
 We concentrate on a compound geometric integral representation of the $q$-scale function obtained by Feng and Shimizu \cite{fs13}.
 We derive a Laguerre series expansion of the corresponding compound geometric distribution function, the Stieltjes integral with respect to that gives the expansion of the $q$-scale function.
 Although we also use Laguerre expansion as in Xie {\it et al.} \cite{xcz24}, our approach differs from theirs, and the formula is fundamentally different from theirs, which makes the primary contribution of this paper.